ToxicPine/planning-win/presentation.md

 - **Hard Technical Limit**: Modern AI models require 24-80GB VRAM
 - **Consumer Reality**: Most GPUs have only 8-16GB VRAM
 - **Current Options**:
-  - Buy expensive specialized hardware ($5,000-10,000+)
+  - Purchase expensive specialized hardware ($5K-$10K+ per unit)
-  - Pay for cloud GPU instances ($2-8+ per hour)
+  - Rent cloud GPU instances ($2-$8+ per hour)
-  - Use smaller, less capable models
+  - Use someone's API (untrusted, no verification)

 This creates a significant barrier to AI democratization.

 ---

-## Introducing SplitUp: AI Compute Marketplace
+## Introducing Lattice: The AI Compute Marketplace

-**SplitUp creates a two-sided marketplace on Solana:**
+**Lattice creates a two-sided marketplace on Solana:**

-- **Buyers**: AI developers who need to run large models
+- **Buyers**: AI developers who need compute for large models
-- **Sellers**: GPU owners who specialize in specific model components
+- **Sellers**: GPU owners contributing compute power

 The correctness of computations is ensured through our Proof of Sampling Protocol (PoSP) with only 8% verification overhead - dramatically more efficient than traditional verification methods that require 100%+ redundancy.

-Result: Consumer GPUs can collectively run models too large for any single one... and it's cheap.
+Result: Consumer GPUs can collectively run models too large for any single one... and it's cost-effective.

 ---

-## Why SplitUp is Special: Technical Advantages
+## Why Lattice is Special: Key Technical Advantages

 **Built on EigenTensor**